Why this work?

 My job is to take it seriously.
 To believe you, assess you properly, and offer treatment that actually addresses what's happening.

-If you've been told it's just hormones, or that you should feel grateful — none of that changes what you're carrying.
-And it doesn't mean you have to carry it without support
+Maybe you've been told it's just hormones, or that you should feel grateful, but none of that changes what you're carrying.
+It doesn't mean you have to carry it without support

 About Me: